 A living trust is one you create and that takes effect while you’re alive.
 When a living trust is created, it is usually meant to serve several ends at once.
 It allows you to:

-- Ensure that your family is cared for in the way that you would if you were alive;
+- Ensure that your family is cared for in the way that you would care for them if you were alive

 Revocable and Irrevocable Indiana living trusts

-There are generally two types of living trusts, these are revocable and irrevocable living trusts.
+There are generally two types of living trusts: revocable and irrevocable living trusts.

 Revocable living trusts are trusts that can be revoked or modified after they enter into effect.
 A good majority of living trusts are made to be revocable.
 This is because of the flexibility that they allow by letting the maker vary the terms of the trust from time to time.